 Special attention was paid to the asymmetrical geometry of the Tower to ensure the right construction sequencing and deflection compensation.
 This was necessary to make sure the building delivered the correct verticality at completion.
 The team from Aurecon also analysed the potential impact of long-term creep and shrinkage in the concrete to ensure this would not adversely affect the building, especially given its pixelated and angular design.

-Supertall structures are complex so their design will always necessitate higher levels of engineering consultation.
-One of the first areas Aurecon turned its attention to was the soil-structure interaction, given Bangkok’s soft soil conditions.
-Bringing its experience and knowledge from work on similar supertall buildings, Aurecon worked with both the developer and main contractor, Bouygues-Thai, to investigate the effects of the soft soil.
+Supertall structures are complex, so their design always requires higher levels of engineering consultation.
+One of the first areas Aurecon examined was the interaction with the soil-structure and the weight of the building, a particularly important task given Bangkok’s soft soil conditions.
+Bringing its experience and knowledge from other supertall buildings, Aurecon worked with the PACE and Bouygues-Thai teams to investigate the effects of the soft soil.

 The team also analysed the performance of the Tower under wind and seismic activity.
 The aim of this work was to enhance building performance by fully understanding lateral vibration and ensure tenant comfort consistently met international standards and guidelines.

 Aurecon’s team in Thailand spent extensive time understanding the predicted wind loadings.
 Close attention was paid to the pixelated exterior with its sharp corners.
 While this design gives the building its spectacular appearance, it also attracts higher wind forces than a smoother, curved structure would.